gflewis/sndml3/docs/index.md

 ## Configure a Database Table and a Job

-For the first test of the agent, you should again choose a ServiceNow table which has a small number of records.
+For the first test of the Agent, you should again choose a ServiceNow table which has a small number of records.

 1. Go to **DataPump > Agents**.